Exploring Hidden Worlds

 The Vision

 Inspired by the quote "Any sufficiently advanced technolgoy is indistinguishable from magic." by Arthur C. Clarke was my guiding mantra when I started working.
 I wanted to create something new and push against traditional methods of coding to invoke curiosity and platfulness.
-After resarching and conducting a literature review on current methods of visualizing codeThe original goal was to have files act as "solar systems" and the closer you zoomed into a
+After resarching and conducting a literature review on current methods of visualizing code.

 Iterations